syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Filtering-Option.md

 ---
-layout : post
+layout: post
-title : Filtering in Syncfusion® SfComboBox control for Xamarin.Android description : Learn how to filter the text in SfComboBox platform : Xamarin.Android control : ComboBox documentation : ug
+title: Filtering Options in Syncfusion® SfComboBox control for Xamarin.Android
+description: Learn how to enable and configure text filtering in the SfComboBox dropdown list for enhanced user experience
+platform: Xamarin.Android
+control: SfComboBox
+documentation: ug
+tags: [filtering, combobox, xamarin-android, syncfusion, dropdown, search, editable, user-input]
 ---

-# Filtering Option
+# Filtering Options

-The combo box control provides an option to filter the dropdown list based on the text typed.
-You can set filter option by setting the `AllowFiltering` boolean property to true.
+The SfComboBox control provides filtering functionality that allows users to filter the dropdown list based on the text they type.
+You can enable this feature by setting the `AllowFiltering` boolean property to `true`.

-N> The Allow-Filtering property works only when the IsEditableMode property is set to true.
+N> The AllowFiltering property works only when the IsEditableMode property is set to true.

 {% tabs %}